Traveling has always been one of my passions. I love the excitement of seeing new places and the thrill of experiencing different cultures.

 Fees and Deals

-Entry fees to go up the Space Needle can be a little pricey.
-Adults are $22, seniors cost $19, and kids ages 4 through 12 cost $14.
-Children under the age of 4 are free.
+Entry fees to ride up the Space Needle can be a little pricey.
+Adults range from $27 (WA resident) to $35, seniors cost $30, and kids ages 5 through 12 cost $26.
+Children under the age of 5 are free.
 If you happen to be a member of AAA you can get a discount on your tickets so be sure to bring your card along.
-A day/night ticket is also available which can be used twice in a 24 hour period.
+A day/night ticket is also available which can be used twice in a 24-hour period.
 Visitors who want to see the views during the day and at night may want to look into this.

-Probably the best deal is to purchase a Top Sights 5-Pack ticket, which cost $94 for adults and $60 for kids.
+Probably the best deal is to purchase a CityPass ticket, which costs $99 for adults and $79 for kids.
 This pass gets you into five of the top attractions in the Seattle area for one reasonable price.
-The Top Sights ticket includes a skip the line entry to the top of the Space Needle and entry to the: Seattle Aquarium, a Seattle Harbor Cruise, entry to the Chihuly Garden and Glass, and a round trip on the Seattle Center Monorail.
-There are a number of other combo tickets available, and the CityPass ticket that includes other attractions including the Museum of Flight, Museum of Pop Culture, Woodland Zoo, and the excellent Pacific Science Center.
-We’ve been to most of these attractions and they are all very worthwhile especially if you are traveling with kids.
+The CityPass ticket includes entry to 5 of the following: Space Needle, Pacific Science Center, the Chihuly Garden and Glass, Museum of Pop Culture, Woodland Park Zoo, Seattle Aquarium, and a Harbor Cruise.

 Pacific Science Center

 Enjoy your visit to the Space Needle and the Seattle area.
 It’s a beautiful part of the country that many people don’t consider visiting due to its rainy reputation.
-We’ve been to the Seattle area four or five times over the last 20 years always during July or August and the weather has always been spectacular with temperatures in the 70’s to 80’s and no humidity.
-Enjoy your visit.
+We’ve been to the Seattle area four or five times over the last 20 years always during July or August and the weather has always been spectacular with comfortable temperatures and no humidity.
+Enjoy your visit to the Great Pacific Northwest.

 Interesting Facts About the Space Needle

-- While the very top of the Spaces Needle is at 605 feet the observation deck is at 520 feet, still very high.
+- While the very top of the Space Needle is at 605 feet the observation deck is at 520 feet, still very high.

 - The SkyCity Restaurant located just above the observation deck is actually a revolving restaurant and moves 360 degrees so you can take in all the sights while you’re eating.